wp-slimstat/wp-slimstat/readme.txt

 * `visit id`: generally used in conjunction with 'is not empty', identifies human visitors

 = How do I create my own custom reports? =
-You will need to embed them in a plugin that leverages WP SlimStat APIs to retrieve the data.
-You can also access WP SlimStat's tables directly, for more complicated stuff.
+You will need to embed them in a plugin that leverages Slimstat APIs to retrieve the data.
+You can also access Slimstat's tables directly, for more complicated stuff.
 Please refer to the database description and API reference guide here below for more information on what tables/methods are available.

 Let's say you came up with your own SQL query, something like